zeus-health/ctw-component-library/scripts/prefixer/README.md

 # Prefixer

-Adds the ctw- prefix to every CSS class in any CSS file in the folder where the following command is run, if it does not already have the prefix.
+Adds the "ctw-" (or other) prefix to CSS classes in any CSS/TS/TSX file, so long as it does not already have a prefix.

 ## Usage

-1. Manually add CSS files to ignore to cssIgnore constant in prefixer.ts.
+1. If needed, manually add CSS files to ignore to cssIgnore constant in prefixer.ts.
 These files will be skipped and not used for prefixing.
-1. Then just run the following in the project directory: `npx ts-node --esm scripts/prefixer/prefixer.ts`
+1. Run the following in the project directory: `npx ts-node --esm scripts/prefixer/prefixer.ts`

 ## How